outdreamer/build-a-cure-1/docs/workflow/problem_solving_matching.md

 #### VII.
 Vectorize problem/solution space & match intents

+    - this involves standardizing the problem definition to a directed network (with objects like concepts/functions/intents connecting the starting point & the goal)

     - this is similar to translating problems into an optimal format that is already solved (get from problem space definition to target output for a task intent)

+    - another version of this involves tracing the intents & sub-intents necessary to get from the starting point to the target and then finding functions that fulfill each sub-intent

     - this method is for when you want to automate solving a clearly structured specific problem, with clear optimization metrics, without deriving the logic manually